Last updated on July 28th, 2023

 Diabetes mellitus is a term for numerous conditions involving the ways by which the body converts food into energy.

-No cure has been found for diabetes to date.
-But by incorporating certain treatment and lifestyle modifications, a person can live a long and healthy life.
+According to top diabetes institutes still, there is no cure has been found for diabetes to date.
+However, by incorporating certain treatments and lifestyle modifications, a person can live a long and healthy life.

 How Common is Diabetes?

 Which diabetes is more common?
 It is found that diabetes type 2 is more common than type 1.
-Over 1 in 10 people diagnosed with diabetes have type 1 and the rest type 2.
+Over 1 in 10 people diagnosed with diabetes have type 1, and the rest have type 2.
 The percentage of diabetics increases with age.

 Blacks and Hispanics have a greater diabetic population than non-Hispanic whites or non-Hispanic Asians.
 Read on to learn more about the different types of diabetes and its symptoms.

 Also Read: Normal blood sugar levels chart